 How to Remove Write Protection from Micro SD Card on Mac

 Team Apple?
 No worries!
-We also have ways to remove write protection from your Micro SD card for Mac users, all within the Mac system settings and built-in tools.
+We also have ways to remove write protection from your micro SD card for Mac users, all within the Mac system settings and built-in tools.
 Let’s explore each of them in this section.

-Method 1: Change Permissions
+Method 2: Change Permissions

-- Connect your Micro SD card to your Mac using its card reader slot or an external card reader.
+- Connect your micro SD card to your Mac using its card reader slot or an external card reader.

-- Open Finder to locate your Micro SD card.
+- Open Finder to locate your micro SD card.

 - On the left pane of Finder, right-click on your card and select “Get info”.
 Alternatively, pressing Command + I accomplishes the same task.